Junkman996/TMMTrack/README.md

 # TMMTrack
-Interaction-aware Multi-object Tracking with Trajectory-based Motion Modeling
+TMMTrack:Interaction-aware Multi-object Tracking with Trajectory-based Motion Modeling The code is being sorted out and will be released as soon as possible.